 J. Certification Labels.
-A certification tag will be issued for each bulk sale container.
+A certification tag or a Bulk Seed Sales Certificate (Appendix C) will be issued for each bulk sale container.

-A bill of sale, accompanied by a copy of the official certification report or a bulk sale certificate shall also be issued for each bulk certified seed sale.
+A bill of sale, accompanied by a copy of the official certification report or a Bulk Seed Sales Certificate shall also be issued for each bulk certified seed sale.